How's your net working capital or cash flow?

 Determine cash flow

 Cash flow is a critical part of a business's financial health, and tracking working capital helps you understand cash flow.
 As mentioned earlier, cash flow is the lifeblood of any business and the source of working capital.
 Understanding the trend of cash flow will help determine future working capital.
+Now you've calculated cash flow, why not improve it?
+Check out Resolve's Cash Flow Calculator impact estimator.

 Gauge overall efficiency & profitability